thinglabsoss/firmware-updates/README.md

 and subscribes to `com.spotify.superbird.ota.package_state`

 ## Step 2
-App replies to the `check_for_updates` call with the following json:
+If there's an update available, app replies to the `check_for_updates` call with the following json:
 ```
 {
    'result':[